Guido Karp: Biography

 Karp was born in Mayen and grew up in Koblenz.
 Even as a schoolboy, he took photos of artists and concerts for the school newspaper of the Eichendorff-Gymnasium.
-The photo of the German comedian Otto Waalkes was his first published in the Rhein-Zeitung paper in 1976.
+The photo of the German comedian Otto Waalkes was first published in the Rhein-Zeitung paper in 1976.
 A year later, several photos of the then 14-year-old were part of a group exhibition in the Liebfrauenkirche in Koblenz.
 The advertising photographer Hans Joachim Bischoff became Karp's mentor at this time.
-In 1978 Karp had his first own exhibition at "Le Café" in Boppard.
+In 1978 Karp had his first exhibition at "Le Café" in Boppard.
 He made his first record cover for Thomas Anders' record "Ich will nicht Dein Leben" (I do not want your life)".

 Immediately after successfully graduating from high school, Karp entered the photo scene and worked as a freelancer for Bravo and Bild newspaper, where Karp published his first cover photo of the UK band Wham!.

-In 1984 Karp began studying journalism in Mainz, which he gave up in favour of studying photo design in Darmstadt.
+In 1984 Karp began studying journalism in Mainz, which he gave up in favor of studying photo design in Darmstadt.

 In 1986 Karp completed an internship at Newton Studios in Sydney.
 In the same year, he photographed a concert tour in Australia for the first time - Elton John and the Melbourne Symphony Orchestra.
-A photo from this series became the cover of the single "Candle in the wind."
+A photo from this series became the cover of the single "Candle in the Wind."
 Through his contacts in the European music media, Karp became "the man" for syndicating images of Australian pop and rock'n'roll bands in Europe, to continue as tour photographer of AC/DC, Modern Talking, Genesis, John Farnham and Michael Jackson.
 Guido Karp also worked for Tokio Hotel, Bon Jovi, HIM, Backstreet Boys, Dire Straits, Tina Turner, Rammstein.
 He photographed up to 250 shows a year back then.

 To date, Guido Karp has taken the cover photos for more than 1,000 music CDs and DVDs, including the cover photo of the world's best-selling single "Elton John - Candle in the Wind 1997" as well as that of the world's best-selling music DVD "Robbie Williams – Live at the Albert".

-In 1988, Karp founded the concert photo agency "The FAN Association" together with his assistant, Oliver Brenneisen.
-The name "The FAN Association" refers to the fact that this agency, unlike classic photo agencies, not only sold its photos to print media and other media, but also directly to concert-goers based on world-exclusive license agreements with the artists depicted.
+In 1988 Karp founded the concert photo agency "The FAN Association" together with his assistant, Oliver Brenneisen.
+The name "The FAN Association" refers to the fact that this agency, unlike classic photo agencies, not only sold its photos to print media and other media but also directly to concert-goers based on world-exclusive license agreements with the artists depicted.
 The first three projects of "The FAN Association" were photo series by Spandau Ballet, Howard Carpendale, and "The Wall" with Pink Floyd at Potsdamer Platz in Berlin.
-In the year 2000, as part of internationalization, the agency had to be renamed "FansUNITED" because the word "association" is reserved for charitable organizations with regard to a company name in New Zealand and Canada.
+In the year 2000, as part of internationalization, the agency had to be renamed "FansUNITED" because the word "association" is reserved for charitable organizations about a company name in New Zealand and Canada.